 |Being a princess has its perks!|

 Today, a Kelly fetches astronomical prices, in Hermès boutiques or on Ebay: We are talking several thousands of dollars for a basic model, les amis, and tens of thousands of dollars for the most coveted and rarest skins, like crocodile.
-The average Kelly bag takes 18 hours to make – by a single artisan – and it has a lifetime warranty.
+The average Kelly bag takes 18 hours to make (by a single artisan) and comes with a lifetime warranty.
 Your bag can be sent back to the Hermès workshops in Paris at any time, and it will be refitted and returned to you like new.

 |So you lost the French lover, but you still have the BAG, girl!|

 |Nope, I guess she did not need it.
 Voilà le Kelly, flying over Paris!|

 If you think the Kelly has a cult following, wait until you hear about its younger (and larger) cousin, the Birkin, a.k.a. the ultimate elite status symbol, a.k.a. the most coveted handbag in the world!

 If you have never heard about the Birkin, do not fret.
 I did not know that much about the iconic bag until I read that funny little book by Michael Tonello, Bringing Home the Birkin.
 Then I saw the Light.
 Watch him explain below how, in the 1990s, he became the saving grace of wealthy women all over the world (and Hermès’ worst nightmare) when he reinvented himself as a successful high-end merchandise reseller on Ebay.
 Until Michael, there was a notorious two- to five-year waiting list to get a Birkin bag, or so Hermès claimed.
 Tonello figured out Hermès boutiques did, in fact, have quite the Birkin inventory in their back rooms.
 Through trial and error, he came up with an [honest] way of buying the best Birkin bags from said boutiques, and resold them – at a profit – to his ever-growing client list.